rachel-frederiksen/RachelF-Portfolio/final_project_RachelFrederiksen.md

 ### Method and Medium

 I plan on using Shorthand, but I will also be at least attempting Esri's StoryMaps.
 I am currently in GIS and have some familiarity with that platform now, so I would like to incorporate my external knowledge into this class as well.
 I am fine with using Shorthand if that doesn't go to plan.
-I also plan on using Flourish for my visualizations primarily, but again if the need arises, I can switch to Tablaeu.
+I also plan on using Flourish for my visualizations primarily, but again if the need arises, I will switch to Tableau.